sao/mconnect/README.md

 # Mconnect

-CLI to interface with the MasteryConnect API
+CLI to export endpoints from the MasteryConnect API to CSV

 ## Installation